apache/celix/documents/getting_started/creating_a_simple_bundle.md

 #ninja
 ```

 Now a deploy directory myproject should be available in the deploy directory.
-This directory contains - among other files - the run.sh script.
-This can be used to run the Apache Celix framework with the declared bundles from the deploy.cmake.
+This directory contains - among other files - a release.sh script.
+This can be used to setup the required environment variables (like LD_LIBRARY_PATH).

 ```bash
 cd ${WS}/myproject-build/deploy/myproject